Dedicated IP Addresses: Do You Need One Or Not?

 When sending emails to your customers, you need that communication to land directly in their inbox, rather than the spam folder.
 One of the factors that determine the success of an email marketing campaign is the sender reputation.
 Many ISP look at the reputation of the domain you send the emails from and at the reputation of the IP address used for sending the emails.

 When using a shared IP, you and all other customers assigned to that IP address are using the mailing services of the same IP address.
-And in this situation, the IP address reputation is built by all the neighbors sending from that IP.
+And in this situation, all the IP neighbors build the IP address reputation.
 There is a possibility for your email service to be affected and delivery rates reduced.
 You may get affected if something goes wrong.
-For example, a client is suddenly sending large amounts of spam may result in the IP address getting blacklisted.
-That would mean that there will be some time until your emails get delivered.
+For example, a client suddenly sending large amounts of spam may result in a blacklisting for IP address.
+That would mean that there will be some time until the server delivers your emails.
 While a shared IP address is more cost-effective, your chances of hitting more spam traps and blacklists increase with the number of companies using the IP address.

 A dedicated IP address, on the other hand, is unique to the sender.
 No other company, organization, or individual can send from that IP address other than your brand.
 When using a Dedicated IP, you are solely responsible for the IP reputation; it isolates your service from the abuse consequences where others are at fault.
 That’s a positive aspect.

 There is another good reason for using a shared IP address.
-New dedicated IP is just as bad as IP address with a bad reputation since it has no reputation at all.
+New dedicated IP is just as bad as IP address with a bad reputation.
+That is because it has no reputation at all.
 To qualify for a reputation, the IP address must send a certain quantity of email messages per month.
 If you send a small number of emails, your dedicated IP address may be below the reputation threshold and never earn either a positive or negative reputation.
 You will remain with an indefinite reputation.
 It’s not so bad, but it’s not so good, either.

 The other misconception with dedicated IP addresses is that each one is completely independent.
 For instance, if one customer gets blocked, all other IPs will be fine, right?
 Wrong.
 ISPs and blacklists will monitor entire IP ranges and domains.
-If one IP causes enough problems, traffic from the entire subnet or domain could be blocked.
+If one IP causes enough problems, traffic from the entire subnet or domain is at risk.

 From the other side, ISPs are starting to place a lot of weight on domain reputation, not just IP reputation.
-This places responsibility not only on the ISPs, but on the domain owners to maintain a great reputation and to abide by the best sending practices, such as TLS, DKIM, SPF, and DMARC.
+This places responsibility not only on the ISPs, but on the domain owners as well.
+They have to maintain a great reputation and abide by the best sending practices.
+TLS, DKIM, SPF, and DMARC, for example.

 As we do understand the importance of delivering emails to your customers, we have embedded a powerful spam monitoring system, to keep track of all email communication.
 By implementing the outbound email filtering solution from SpamExperts, we witnessed a dramatic reduction in the amount of spam sent from our servers, a success that translated to fewer blacklisting issues and more happy customers.